What is Occupational Therapy?

 Screening Assessment (Paediatric)

-- Verbal feedback and recommendations can be provided on the day
+- Verbal feedback and recommendations provided on the day

-- Parents can come back another day for a 30-minute feedback session with the OT who can provide a written summary of the assessment and some recommendations for school and/or home
+- A summary of the assessment and some recommendations for school and/or home

 If following the screening assessment, the OT has concerns and feels that your child should complete the full assessment or be referred to another service you will be advised of this.
 Completing the full assessment involves another one-hour session with the child and will incur an additional cost.
 A 45-minute feedback session and more comprehensive report is included.